How to Buy Fortescue Metals Group (FMG) Shares

 Fortescue Metals has undertaken three stock splits in the past.
 The first was a 5-1 stock split in 1998 while its last one was a 10-1 split in 2007.
 So if you had owned 1 share a day before the split, the next day you would own 10 shares.

 The move followed a shareholder vote to increase the number of shares on issue to 2.8 billion.
-Fortescue at the time said the split should improve liquidity and make its stock price more attractive with retail investors.
+Fortescue at the time said the split should improve liquidity and make its stock price more attractive to retail investors.